First-Time Mum? These 8 Motherhood Facts Will Shake You to Your Core

 That’s why so many mums struggle unnecessarily and lose precious time they could enjoy with their little ones.

-In today’s post, I’m sharing 8 must-know motherhood facts – truths that most mums only learn the hard way.
+In today’s post, I’m sharing 8 crucial facts about life after baby that most mums (myself including) learn too late.

 1. You may NOT love your baby right away

-As a new mum, you probebly expect that the moment you see your baby, all your maternal instincts immediately kick in and they you will feel an overwhelming rush of unconditional love.
+As a new mum, you probably expect that the moment you see your baby, all your maternal instincts will kick in, and that you’ll feel an overwhelming rush of unconditional love.

-But did you know that in most cases, this just does NOT happen?
+But did you know that, for most mums, this just doesn’t happen immediately?

-Personally, it took several months until my love for children fully formed and settled.
+Personally, it took me several months before my love for my boys fully formed and settled.

-Truth is that maternal love is a process that develops.
+The truth is, maternal love is a process that develops over time.

-So if you feel nothing special when you first see your baby, remember: there’s nothing wrong with you.
+So if you don’t feel an instant bond when you first see your baby, remember: there’s absolutely nothing wrong with you.

-2. Breastfeeding is a skill that needs to be taught
+2. Breastfeeding is a skill every new mum needs to learn

-When you are pregnant, one of the most common questions you get asked is, “Are you planning to breastfeed?”
+When you’re pregnant, one of the most common questions you get asked is, “Are you planning to breastfeed?”

-However, no one tells you that breastfeeding does NOT happen naturally.
+However, no one tells you that breastfeeding doesn’t happen naturally.

-Breastfeeding is a skill that needs to be taught, and the process can be very long and painful, both physically and emotionally.
+It’s a skill that needs to be taught, and the process can be long and painful, both physically and emotionally.

 Because if it’s damaging your mental or physical wellbeing, it’s more than okay to explore other options.

-Remember: What your baby needs the most if your happiness!
+Remember: what your baby needs most isn’t breastmilk, it’s your happiness.

-One of the most common unspoken motherhood facts is that the idea of “enjoying every moment” is often a movie moment rather than reality.
+That’s right, the idea of “enjoying every moment” is often more of a movie moment than reality.

-Especially in those early days, there will be moments when you absolutely hate motherhood.
+Especially in those early days, there will be times when you absolutely hate motherhood.

 And that’s ok!